Love in the Workplace:

 If you already have good grievance procedures in place and laid out in the Employee Handbook then you are well equipped to manage complaints of unfairness, workplace situations that amount to bullying or harassment.

 Clients, suppliers and competitors

 It happens more than you think!
 Some employers definitely seek to prohibit this kind of relationship.
-It's an option but we consider it counterproductive to attempt to ban relationships, not least because you definitely do want to know if it's going on.
+It is an option, but we consider it counterproductive to attempt to ban relationships, not least because you definitely do want to know if it's going on.
 Therefore it's best to offer an employee who is in this situation a route to resolving any potential conflicts without damaging their status and prospects with you.
-This is when you will be considering every penny you spent on putting in place Employee Handbook guidelines and Non-Disclosure Agreements in place sooner rather than later very worthwhile.
+This is when you will be considering every penny you spent on putting in place Employee Handbook guidelines and Non-Disclosure Agreements sooner rather than later, very worthwhile.

 In this situation you do really need to require staff, especially senior staff and officers of the company, to disclose the relationship at an early stage and to reserve the right to alter their role and responsibilities.
 We would strongly advise taking professional advice if this situation arises as all kinds of conflict of interest issues can arise.
 Tiger HR can advise you on HR action and policy and our sister company Tiger Law can help you to draft any pre-emptive or new agreement that might be necessary to protect the business and ensure that any action you take is appropriate and compliant with your employee's rights.

 With more and more people working from home on their own computer equipment you need policies for how company information is protected when off the premises and explicit agreement from employees to abide by the rules.
 If a couple has moved in together you might want to discuss this with them, especially where the relationship is with a client, supplier or competitor.

 If you are the employer, business owner or senior manager and the person you are involved with is your employee or someone you manage, then you need to be aware that your responsibilities as an employer do not magically stop just because Cupid has paid you a visit.